 7. Reward yourself

-Get excited and make the task fun to do!
+Get excited and make the task fun!

 - Making the circumstances enjoyable is too complicated and takes too much time.